 Strip Light Mounting Bracket, One Side Fixing

-- There are 100pcs in a box.
-Easy to fix by the included self tapping screws.
+- There are 100 pieces in a box.
+Easy to fix with the included self-tapping screws.

 - Made of high flame retardant material NyLon66 UL 94V-0.
 Temperature resistance achieves up to 100 degrees.
 Not that your strip lights should ever reach that temperature.

 - Safe and secure to hold strip lights, no damage on brightness Comes in clear and white

 Aluminium Channel System with Cover, End Caps, and Mounting Clips, for LED Strip Installations

 Aluminium channel covers are also a very tidy way to protect your Philips Hue rope lights from mechanical damage.
 They come in a range of sizes and shapes so it’s important to get the right size for your LED strip type.
 Popular sizes are 3528, 5050 & 5630 LED strips.
 The mini diffuser shown below accepts LED strip lights up to 12.5mm wide

 - Comes in a pack of five (5) 1m segments